vjaykrsna/ragbot/docs/workflow_design.md

 -   **Tool:** `Python`
 -   **Script:** `src/scripts/process_data.py`
 -   **Process:**
-    1. The `process_data.py` script reads the raw JSON data from the previous step.
+    1. The `process_data.py` script reads the raw `.jsonl` files in a streaming fashion.
+    2. It performs an external sort on the messages to handle large volumes of data without high memory usage.
-    2. It groups messages into conversation threads based on reply chains and temporal proximity.
-This is a crucial step for providing context to the LLM.
+    3. It then groups messages into conversation threads based on reply chains and temporal proximity.
-    3. The output is a structured JSON file (`processed_conversations.json`) containing a list of these conversation threads.
+    4. The output is a structured JSON file (`processed_conversations.json`) containing a list of these conversation threads.

 ### 3.3.
 Knowledge Synthesis